quorrajs/Quorra-docs/Getting started/Middleware.md

 ## Custom Middleware

 To create a new middleware, use the make:middleware Quorra command:
-@todo:depends on quorra make:middleware command

 ```
-quorra make:middleware AgeMiddleware
+quorra generate-middleware AgeMiddleware
 ```

-This command will place a new AgeMiddleware constructor within your app/middleware directory.
+This command will place a new AgeMiddleware constructor within your `app/middlewares` directory.
 In this middleware, we will only allow access to the route if the supplied age is greater than 200.
 Otherwise, we will issue a request not acceptable error.